- Scott Frost restructured his contract in 2021.

 Four years years later, Moos is long gone and his successor Trev Alberts is paying Frost $15 million to go away after spending the last two years on the college football hot seat.

 Nebraska paid a $3 million buyout to UCF to land Scott Frost in December 2017 and promptly signed him to a seven-year, $35 million deal that ran from Jan.
 1, 2018, through Dec.
 31, 2024.
 The deal paid him an annual salary of $5 million.

 Despite nine total wins – and a 6-12 Big Ten record – in his first two years, Frost was given a two-year extension after the 2019 season.
 While it didn’t include an annual raise, nor did his performance bonuses increase, it essentially reset his original deal and altered his buyout structure.

-The new deal includes a $5-million buyout for each of the first three years:
+The deal signed after the 2019 season included a $5 million buyout for each of the first three years:

 - 2020: $5 million

 And a $2.5 million buyout for each of the final four years:

 - 2025: $2.5 million